What is quality of service?

 When organizations use their networks to send information back and forth between endpoints on the network, the information or data is formatted into packets.
 Packets are the way computers organize information to be transferred over a network, like how a person might package items to be sent through the physical mail system.

-Quality of service tools take on the responsibility of prioritizing packets to get the most out of the finite amount of bandwidth on their network.
+QoS tools take on the responsibility of prioritizing packets to get the most out of the finite amount of bandwidth on their network.
 In other words, the network can only transport so much information in a certain amount of time.
-So, QoS tools prioritize packets in a way that ensures that bandwidth is used to provide the best internet service possible in that fixed amount of time.
+QoS tools prioritize packets in a way that ensures that bandwidth is used to provide the best internet service possible in that fixed amount of time.

 A QoS tool looks at packet headers to prioritize packets.
 Packet headers are bits of information that tell the tool and other network components what the packet contains, where it is going (the IP address of its destination) and what it will be used for.

-The QoS tool can also read the packet header and determine that a packet is related to video streaming and prioritize it over packets that are less time-sensitive.
+The QoS tool can also read the packet header, determine a packet is related to video streaming and prioritize it over packets that are less time sensitive.
 A packet header can be thought of as the mailing and return addresses on a physical package.
 The QoS tool can alter a portion of the packet header to specify priority.

 What are the benefits of QoS?